image

 6. Sustainability

-This aspect relates to how much the project’s activities or outcomes can deviate from sustainability targets.
+This aspect measures the acceptable deviation between project activities or outcomes and sustainability targets.

 7. Risk